One of the most amazing things about the internet is that you no longer need to be tied to a location or office in order to make a living.

 A digital nomad is someone who makes a living online while traveling.
 Because of their location independence, digital nomads rely on strong wi-fi and a good laptop to make money.
 They can work from any location that works for them, whether they’re trotting the globe or road tripping across the country.

 In many cases, digital nomads do freelancing work for a variety of clients in order to earn a living.
-That’s not always the case, though, as some digital nomads are able to hold down regular jobs with employers.
+That’s not always the case, though, as some digital nomads are able to hold down regular jobs with employers, across a variety of types of businesses.

 So, how do you make money online when you’re flying around the world, enjoying life on the road or exploring new locales?